Sam-Gartenstein/Machine-Learning-for-the-Social-Sciences/README.md

 # Machine-Learning-for-the-Social-Sciences
-Material from my Machine Learning for the Social Sciences course
+This repository contains the assignments, midterm, and final from my Machine Learning for the Social Sciences course (QMSS GR5073) at Columbia University.